MattiasBuelens/web-streams-polyfill/README.md

 The `polyfill/es6` and `ponyfill/es6` variants work in any ES2015-compatible environment.

+### Compliance

+The polyfill implements [version `1116de06e9` (29 Nov 2018)](https://streams.spec.whatwg.org/commit-snapshots/1116de06e94bf4406c60b1e766111dfd8bc7bfcd/) of the streams specification.

+The type definitions are compatible with the built-in stream types of TypeScript 3.3.

 ### Contributors

 Thanks to these people for their work on [the original polyfill][creatorrr-polyfill]: